Why Stability After Burnout Is Not a Step Back

 “This doesn’t need to change right now.”

-Not everything in life needs constant optimization.
+Not everything needs constant optimization.

 Sometimes the most intelligent decision is simply not adding more.